lpatrician/Ministry-Of-Truth/pallets/ministry-of-truth/README.md

 3. Provide a mechanism for agreeing on public-facing study results
 4. Provide a reference point for first-degree sources of information
 5. Provide a foundation for developing other misinformation solutions based on non-first degress information sources
-6. Provide a database of publicly-agreed, disproven claims
+6. Provide a database of publicly-agreed upon, disproven claims
+7. Increase speed and efficiency of communication between scientists
+8. Improve scientists' access to Scientific Consensus(SCS) infrastructure
 ## Interacting with the Pallet ##
 1. Build the node `cargo build --release`
 2. Run the dev chain locally `./target/release/node-template --dev --tmp`